stuntrally/stuntrally/Contributing.md

 ## 3D Artists

-If you know Blender and can help with importing existing models into game [Objects wiki](docs/objects.md).
+If you know Blender and can help with importing existing models into game [Objects](docs/objects.md).
-Or can edit vehicles ([topic](https://forum.freegamedev.net/viewtopic.php?f=80&t=18526) and [wiki](docs/carmodeling.md)) or objects for game, UV unwrap, texturing, etc.
+Or can edit vehicles ([topic](https://forum.freegamedev.net/viewtopic.php?f=80&t=18526) and [docs page](docs/carmodeling.md)) or objects for game, UV unwrap, texturing, etc.

 ------------------------
 # Donations

-Financial support is possible through [CryHam's page](https://cryham.tuxfamily.org/donate/).
+Financial support is possible through [CryHam's website](https://cryham.tuxfamily.org/donate/).